fireship-io/fireship.io/content/snippets/crontab-crash-course.md

 ## Crontab Overview

 A cron schedule is defined by setting values in five slots `* * * * *`.
-Each slot takes can take a single number, range of numbers, or `*` wildcard.
+Each slot can take a single number, range of numbers, or `*` wildcard.
 Each slot is defined as:

 1. **Minute** (0-59) Minute of the hour
 2. **Hour**	(0-23) Hour of the day